jbelmont/software-testing-workshop/docs/bdd/bdd.md

 ## Another Look at what BDD is via Josh Davis [Blog](http://joshldavis.com/2013/05/27/difference-between-tdd-and-bdd/)
 The main difference is just the wording.
 BDD uses a more verbose style so that it can be read almost like a sentence.

 In contrast to TDD, BDD is when we write behavior & specification that then drives our software development.
 The ability to read your tests like a sentence is a cognitive shift in how you will think about your tests.
 The argument is that if you can read your tests fluidly, you will naturally write better and more comprehensive tests.

+Instructions for BDD Exercises:
+1. Go to bdd folder `cd bdd`
-Open program.test.js and go to each TODO block.
+2. Open program.test.js and go to each TODO block.
+3. Complete each todo block by adding bdd style unit test.
+4. In order to complete the exercises run the script `npm run bdd:test`

 ### 1. Unit Test the findIdx Function:
 ```javascript